Health Services, Accessibility Services, Counseling Services, Wellness Programs, Sexual Violence Education and Advocacy, Religious and Spiritual Life

 The College employs a full-time director of student wellness, located on campus in the Warnshuis Health Center, who puts particular focus on drug and alcohol education.
 The director is responsible for providing outreach education and assessment in the areas of health and wellness, sexual assault, and alcohol and other drugs.
-This includes the development of a comprehensive peer education program.
-Learn more about student wellness and AOD education.
+This includes the development of a comprehensive peer education program

 Sexual Violence Education and Advocacy

-The coordinator of the Office of Sexual Violence Education and Advocacy, located in the Office of Student Life, is an on-campus support person available to assist any student who may have experiences some form of sexual violence including sexual assault, stalking or dating violence.
+The Director of Sexual Violence Education and Advocacy/Think S.A.F.E.
+Project, located in the Office of Student Life, is an on-campus support person available to assist any student who may have experiences some form of sexual violence including sexual assault, stalking or dating violence.
 The coordinator can help a student make decisions about seeking medical treatment, counseling services or a room change, or pursuing filing charges on campus or in New London.
 The coordinator is also responsible for providing outreach education throughout the year on issues of sexual assault, stalking and dating violence.
 The coordinator can be reached at 860-439-2219 and is available to students for after-hour emergencies.
-See the ThinkSafe Project.